alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/constructor.md

 - `accountAddress: Address | undefined` -- the owner EOA address responsible for signing user operations on behalf of the smart account.

 - `index: bigint | undefined` -- [optional] additional salt value used when creating the smart account.
-Allows for a one-to-many creation from one owner address to many smart account addresses.